The Hardest Day: Disaster for StG 77

 While three of the four Ju 87 groups reached and bombed their targets without interception, the 28 Stukas of I./StG 77 were attacked by Nos.
 43 and 601 Squadron sporting a force of 18 Hurricanes.
 The escorting Bf 109s from II./JG 27 were flying too far away and could not stop the Hurricanes making an attack before the Ju 87s made their dives.
 Three Ju 87s were shot down in exchange for a damaged Hurricane, hit by return fire.
 The Bf 109s soon came under attack themselves and could not assist the dive-bombers effectively.
 Still, some Ju 87s made attacks.
-While they were doing so, some of the German crews saw Blenheims of 235 Squadron taking off to defend their base.
+While they were doing so, some of the German crews saw Blenheims of No. 235 Squadron taking off to defend their base.
 Some hangars were hit by the Ju 87s and much damage done.
 As the Bf 109 escorts turned to meet the two engaging RAF Squadrons, around 300 aircraft filled a patch of sky 25 miles long, from Gosport to Bognor Regis.
 Nos.
 152, 235 Squadrons engaged the Germans over Thorney Island.
 No. 602 engaged the Ju 87s that attacked Ford but III./JG 27 bounced No. 602 Squadron, claiming four Spitfires destroyed.
 Spitfires from No. 234 and Hurricanes from 213 Squadron each destroyed one Bf 109.

 The running air battles had cost the Ju 87 units heavily.
 The lack of protection for I./StG 77 had cost it 10 Ju 87s with one damaged beyond repair.
 Total manpower losses for the unit amounted to 17 killed or mortally wounded, six wounded and five captured out of 56 men.
 II./StG 77 lost three Ju 87s to fighter attack and one damaged beyond repair, five crewmen dead and one captured.
 III./StG 77 also lost two Ju 87s and two damaged with four men killed.
 StG 77s casualties amounted to 26 killed, six taken prisoner, and six wounded.
 The battles brought the number of Ju 87s lost thus far in the campaign to 59 with a further 33 damaged.
 The price was too high and with the exception of sporadic attacks on convoys later in the year, the Ju 87 played no further part in the Battle of Britain.
 Among the dead was Gruppenkommandeur Hauptmann Herbert Meisel.

 The Bf 109s of JG 27 lost six fighters.
 Two pilots were saved.
 Another source gives eight Bf 109s destroyed.
 JG 27 claimed 14 victories, but it is likely this was an exaggeration.
 Only seven were allowed to stand by the Luftwaffe.
 RAF casualties in the air battles amounted to five fighters destroyed and four damaged.
-No. 43 Squadron suffered one damaged Hurricane; 152 Squadron two damaged Spitfires; No. 601 Squadron lost two Hurricanes; No. 602 Squadron lost three Spitfires and one damaged.
+No. 43 Squadron suffered one damaged Hurricane; No. 152 Squadron two damaged Spitfires; No. 601 Squadron lost two Hurricanes; No. 602 Squadron lost three Spitfires and one damaged.